AdobeDocs/analytics-platform.en/help/report-builder/schedule-reportbuilder.md

 To cancel sending the workbook, select **[!UICONTROL Cancel]**.

-## View and edit scheduled workbooks
+## View and manage scheduled workbooks

 You can view and manage all scheduled workbooks in the **[!UICONTROL Workbooks]** tab.